Listed below are some of the common questions we are asked about our huts and cabins.

 Hut availability is accessible online via this page where you can fill out a booking request form or click to view a calendar search of availability.

-No, anyone may stay at the ACC’s huts.
-ACC members receive reduced rates.
-ACC Sections also enjoy advance booking privileges.
+No, everyone is welcome at the ACC’s huts!
+ACC members receive reduced rates and enjoy advance booking privileges.
 Find out more benefits of joining the club on our Membership page.
-Read all the fine print about bookings, cancellations and fees on our Hut Policies page.

-No, all of our cabins are have communal sleeping quarters.
+No, all our huts have communal sleeping quarters with bunk beds.
 There are no private rooms in any of our huts.

-Only a few of our huts have ovens, they are: Elizabeth Parker Hut, Stanley Mitchell Hut, A.O.
+A few of our huts do have ovens – Elizabeth Parker Hut, Stanley Mitchell Hut, A.O.
 Wheeler Hut, Kokanee Glacier Cabin, Fairy Meadow Hut and Elk Lakes Cabin.

-Because we operate over 30 huts over a large area of Alberta and BC, we are unable to provide up-to-date information regarding all of the trails to our huts.
-You can call Parks Canada, BC Parks and Kananaskis Country information centres for information on trails and conditions in the area.
+Because we operate over 30 huts across multiple parks in Alberta and BC, we cannot provide up-to-date information about all the trails to our huts.
+You can find trail reports and conditions on the Parks Canada, BC Parks, and Alberta Parks websites.

-Check-in is 3:00 pm or later and checkout time is 11:00 am.
-We ask that incoming groups respect the check-in time and give the outgoing groups time to pack up.
-If you arrive prior to 3:00 pm, you may leave your packs in the living space, out of the way of the other guests.
+Check-in is 3:00 pm and checkout is at 11:00 am.
+We ask that incoming groups respect the check-in time and give the outgoing groups time to pack up and clean the hut.
+If you arrive before 3:00 pm, you may leave your backpacks in the communal area, out of the way of the other guests.

-None of our huts are in cellular range, so it is highly recommended that satellite communication devices be carried for emergencies.
-The only exception is Elizabeth Parker Hut, which has access to the pay phones at the Le Relais Day Shelter, a 10-minute walk from the hut.
+None of our huts are in cellular range, so it is highly recommended that you carry an emergency communication device with you to the hut.
+The only exception is Elizabeth Parker Hut, which has access to pay phones at the Le Relais Day Shelter, a 10-minute walk from the hut.

 We have a variety of huts that suit all types of users.
 Basic information on access is on each hut’s webpage, and our front desk team know our hut system very well and can give advice on huts that may suit your ability.

-Our roaming custodians visit different huts at different times and there are also volunteer custodians who live and work at some huts.
+Our volunteer hut ambassadors visit different huts throughout the entire year, and we also have custodians who live and work at a few of our hut locations.
 Please have a copy of your booking confirmation with you to present to a custodian for proof of your reservation.
-Our huts are user-maintained, and we ask all users to clean up after themselves and follow the hut etiquette guidelines that are posted in the hut whether or not a custodian is in attendance.
+Custodians and ambassadors are there to answer any questions but are not responsible for cleaning up after guests.
+Our huts are user-maintained, and we ask all users to clean up after themselves and follow the hut etiquette guidelines.

 No, sorry, dogs are not permitted at any of the ACC huts.
 Parks Canada allows dogs on many trails but they are not allowed into the ACC huts.
 Dogs cannot be tied up outside of huts either.

-Yes, cleaning and disinfecting supplies are available for use and are stocked by ACC volunteer custodians.
-Please do try to be frugal with your use of cleaning supplies while disinfecting to the best of your ability.
+Yes, cleaning and disinfecting supplies are available for use and are stocked by our maintenance team and volunteer hut ambassadors.
+Please do try to be frugal with your use of cleaning supplies while disinfecting and cleaning.

 Didn’t find the answer to your hut question?
 Feel free to call our knowledgeable staff at 403-678-3200 ext 0.
 We’re in the office from 9:00 am to 8:00 pm daily.